Internationalizing Flutter apps

 In a large app, different modules or packages might be bundled with

 their own localizations.
-That’s why the Localizations
+That’s why the Localizations widget

-manages a table of objects, one per LocalizationsDelegate
+manages a table of objects, one per LocalizationsDelegate.

-methods, you specify a BuildContext
+load methods, you specify a BuildContext and the object’s type.

 For example,